aaronbenny0506-lang/pdf-rag-app/README.md

 2. Push `app.py`, `requirements.txt`, and this `README.md` to the Space repo.
 3. In Space **Settings → Repository secrets**, add `GROQ_API_KEY` (optional —
    users can also paste their own key in the UI).
-4. The Space will build and give you a public URL — that's your deployment link.
+4. The Space will build and give you a public URL, that's your deployment link.